twashing/bkell/README.md

 ## Todo List

+- add-account helper that assigns :counterWeight, based on the :type
 - use Maybe Monad to execute component.spittoon/start
 - datomic wrapper (using adi)
   - with nominal CRUD operations